gvwilson/sdxpy/src/viewer/index.md

 often called a [%g viewport "viewport" %], to track the currently-visible portion of the buffer.
 To keep things simple,
-we will add two member variables to the buffer to keep track of the top-most visible line and the height of the window:
+we will add two member variables to the buffer instead to keep track of the top-most visible line and the height of the window: